Mathilde2010/hacks_and_stuff/src/content/blog/how-to-get-super-smooth-hair.md

 - After washing (when hair's still a bit wet)
 - Before sleeping
 - Before swimming
-- Before using hot tools

 ## My Results 📸

-It's been about six months since I started using hair oil, and ngl, the difference is pretty amazing!
+It's been about six months since I started using hair oil, and the difference is pretty amazing!
 My hair used to be so hard to manage, but now it's actually doing what I want it to do.
-Even my friends have been asking what I've been doing differently!

 ## Final Thoughts 💭